wistia/wistia-open-docs/_posts/hubspot-email-integration.md

 ## 4. Send that email

 You're all set to send the email.
 It's always good to send a test message to yourself first to make sure everything's linked up right.
-Note that when Hubspot sends the test message it will pass through "EMAIL" to our tracking system instead of your actual email address.
+Note that when HubSpot sends the test message it will pass through "EMAIL" to our tracking system instead of your actual email address.

 When you send the actual email, it will substitute the recipients emails in instead.